szermatt/mistty/docs/source/index.rst

 .. note::

-   MisTTY should be considered Beta software!
-It might not work in all configuration and all situations.
+   MisTTY is Beta software!
+It might not work with your setup our your tools.
 If you try it out and encounter issues, please take the time to file a bug describing what you did and what happened.

 Contents
 --------